hmcalister/Wails-SkeletonUI-Template-Application/README.md

   "@/*": ["*"]
 }
 ```

-Include `.sveltekit` in your git repo, otherwise cloning your project may produce a copy that does not build correctly!

 That's it!
 Ensure your project operates correctly under both live development (`wails dev`) and building (`wails build`).
 Happy developing!